Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 ## Automated Cleanup of the Failed Database

 After the Master has been failed over to another region, we need to reestablish the resiliency of our database, and tidy up the now orphaned Master database.
-To following `failover-cleanup` script will:
+The following `failover-cleanup` script will:

 * Decommission the existing orphaned Master database.
 * Ensure that a valid RDS subnet group and parameter group are setup in that region.